What is an enmeshed family

-For example, there is the spouse subsystem, the parental subsystem, and the sibling subsystem.
+In a typical family, there is the spouse subsystem, the parental subsystem, and the sibling subsystem.
+These subsystems form a family hierarchy.
+They are expected to exhibit the following five typical behaviors:

 Cohesion and closeness in an enmeshed family